Nitya-Somani/Namaste-ReactAndTailwind/README.md

 ## 🌟 Key Highlights

-- **React.js**: We've harnessed the power of React.js to build a responsive and interactive user interface.
+- **React.js**: I've harnessed the power of React.js to build a responsive and interactive user interface.

+- **Tailwind CSS** : I've leveraged Tailwind CSS to simplify and streamline our UI design and styling process, allowing us to create beautiful and responsive interfaces with ease.

 - **Parcel.js**: The bundling and development server capabilities of Parcel.js streamlined our development workflow.